fayepsr/ase/src/src_learner/README.md

 The learner microservice provides the core logic of highlighting for the whole application.

+## Demo Docker-Compose

+Our private domain for learner: http://learner:9007

 ## Architecture and Programming Languages

 The learner microservice consists of the following components: